Retire by stateFigures verified May 31, 2026

 Does Oregon tax Social Security or have a sales tax?

-Oregon does not tax Social Security benefits and has no statewide sales tax.
-It does tax most other retirement income, such as pensions and account withdrawals, through its personal income tax.
+Oregon does not tax Social Security benefits, and there is no statewide sales tax.
+It does tax most other retirement income, like pensions and account withdrawals, through its personal income tax.

 Oregon Department of Revenue